CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 unstableMod/16384/224       41.3 us         41.3 us        68449
 ```

-Our `unstableMod` seems to be worse in most cases (sometimes by more than 2x), and better in only a small number.
+Our `unstableMod` seems to be worse in most cases (sometimes by over 2x), and better in a small number of cases.
 And now or the code reveal!

 ```cpp
 for (auto _ : s) {